regisphilibert/rp_hugo/content/post/partials-series/part-1/index.md

 {{ partialCached "navigation.html" . .Section .Lang }}
 ```

 But you don’t have to do that, as Hugo will build as many cached partial as languages by default.
-So in our current use case, Hugo will compute our header’s markup 10 times.
+So in our current use case, Hugo will compute our header’s markup ten times.

 {{< notice title="🧮" >}}
 The golden rules to figure out the number of partial « compute » is: